- Written by Dr.Mehmet Demircioglu

 These 4 slides keep saw palmetto in the wider plan for native hair and medication choices.
 Swipe sideways, use the arrows, or choose a number below the image.

-Finasteride side effects change the plan
+Finasteride side effects change the planning conversation

 Saw palmetto often enters the conversation after finasteride side effects, fear of side effects, or refusal of long term prescription medication.
 I take that seriously.
-If you already reacted badly to finasteride, the transplant plan should not depend quietly on you tolerating it later.
+If you already reacted badly to finasteride, the transplant plan should not quietly depend on you tolerating it later.

 At the same time, replacing finasteride with saw palmetto does not make native hair risk disappear.
 I review the side effect history, dose, duration, recovery after stopping, mood or sexual symptoms, fertility plans, and whether a dermatologist or prescribing doctor is involved.
 When finasteride side effects change the transplant plan, the surgical design has to adapt to uncertain medication tolerance.

 Topical finasteride can feel like a middle path.
 It may be worth discussing with the prescribing doctor, but it is still medication, not a cosmetic accessory.
 The topical finasteride before or after hair transplant question has its own timing and tolerance issues.
-Saw palmetto should not blur those distinctions.
+Saw palmetto must not blur those distinctions.

 In women, I am even more careful about the diagnosis.
 Female hair loss can come from androgen sensitivity, iron deficiency, thyroid disease, PCOS, postpartum shedding, menopause, traction, scarring alopecia, medication changes, or telogen effluvium.
 A supplement can delay the right diagnosis if every shedding episode is treated as a simple DHT problem.